Inclement Weather Procedures

 The district tries to avoid unexpected early dismissals.
-However, on occasion, early dismissal is unavoidable.
-Parents should make prior arrangements for supervision of their children.
+On occasion, early dismissal is unavoidable.
+Parents should make prior arrangements for the supervision of their children.

 It is important for schools to be able to reach parents and designated child care providers during daytime hours.
 Please make sure to give your child’s school current phone numbers and emergency contact information.